MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-RetentionCompliancePolicy.md

 ```

 ### -RemoveExchangeLocationException
 The RemoveExchangeLocationException parameter specifies the mailboxes to remove from the list of excluded mailboxes when you use the value All for the ExchangeLocation parameter.
-Valid values are mailboxes.

-To specify a mailbox, you can use any value that uniquely identifies it.
+You can use any value that uniquely identifies the mailbox.
 For example:

 - Name
 - Distinguished name (DN)